-Where can you buy original EBMs?
+Where can you buy EBM 1?

-There are three licensed suppliers of original EBMs in Rwanda.
+There are three licensed suppliers of EBM 1 in Rwanda.
 These suppliers are trained to help taxpayers choose the most suitable type of EBM for their needs, and to explain to taxpayers exactly how to set up and use their EBM, including providing step-by-step training for using the relevant type of EBM.
 The licensed suppliers and their contact numbers are displayed below:

-- Pergamon Group Rwanda Ltd

-- o +250 (0) 786 665 151

-- o info.rwanda@pergamongroup.com

-- http://rwanda.pergamongroup.com

 - Inzonvou Technologies Limited

-- o +250 (0) 788 555 779
+- +250 (0) 788 555 779

 - o info@inzonvoutech.com

-- http://inzonvoutech.com

 - AA UNI Rwanda Ltd

-- o +250 (0) 784 652 116
+- +250 (0) 783 116 776

 - o info@aaunirwanda.com

+- Pergamon Group Rwanda Ltd

+- +250 (0) 786 381 374

-- o http://aaunirwanda.com
+- o info.rwanda@pergamongroup.com

-How much do original EBMs cost?
+How much do EBM 1 cost?

-Original EBMs vary in price depending upon the supplier and the type of EBM configuration.
-RRA is working hard with suppliers to reduce the price of EBMs, which currently start from approximately FRW 180,000.
+EBM 1s vary in price depending upon the supplier and the type of EBM configuration.
+RRA is working hard with suppliers to reduce the price of EBMs, which currently start from approximately FRW 252,000.

 It is important to note that EBM SIM cards must also be loaded with sufficient airtime, at a rate of FRW 1,000 per month.
 Also note that EBMs can be entered as 'assets' in the taxpayer's balance sheets and therefore deducted as business expenses in Income Tax declarations.
 After purchasing an EBM, this must be taken to RRA offices for registration and activation.
 The taxpayer must also inform RRA of any changes to the EBM sales location.

-How is airtime loaded onto original EBM SIM cards?
+How is airtime loaded onto EBM 1 SIM cards?

 It is the taxpayer's responsibility to ensure that their EBM is loaded with sufficient airtime.
-Airtime for original EBMs is available at a subsidised rate of FRW 1,000 per month.
-Airtime can be uploaded up to two months in advance at a time.
+Airtime for EBM 1 is available at a subsidised rate of FRW 1,000 per month.
+Airtime can be uploaded months in advance by purchasing more than one FRW 1,000 vouchers.
+Only FRW 1,000 vouchers are allowed.